 - Azure compliance documentation

 - Compliance on the Microsoft Trust Center

 - What is Azure Government?

 - Microsoft government solutions

-- FedRAMP documents
+- FedRAMP documents and templates

 - NIST SP 800-53 Security and Privacy Controls for Information Systems and Organizations